Technical

 Architecture Overview

-Three core components: Matching Engine, Trust System, Exchange Orchestration.
+Four core components: Capability Description, Matching Engine, Trust System, Exchange Orchestration.

 1